 You know how sometimes they say adrenaline gives you superpowers?
 For some supernatural reason, it makes you 3 times stronger and makes you forget that you?re hurt.
 Sometimes, it even gives you some sort of sensational rush that makes you feel unstoppable.
 Well, that is exactly what happened to this cheerleader, who decided to stand up for herself.
-A shocking video is going viral showing a cheerleader brawling (the only way you can describe it after watching it, trust me) with a bully after she was punched in the head.
+A shockingly dramatic video shows a cheerleader from Clayton Valley Charter High School, Savannah Sprague, brawling (the only way you can describe it after watching it, trust me) with a bully after she was punched in the head.

-The girls, who are from California, are seen verbally getting into it, as the cheerleader tries to make her peace by repeating “nobody wants to fight, no one wants to fight with you guys.?
-However, the video then shows the bully getting even more defensive, eventually attacking the cheerleader.
+The girls, who are from California, are seen verbally getting into it, as the high school cheerleader tries to make her peace.
+Sprague replies with, ?nobody wants to fight, no one wants to fight with you guys.?
+However, the video then shows the unidentified girl getting even more defensive, eventually attacking the cheerleader.
 Naturally, this brings out the defense mechanism in the young teen and she tries to defend herself by punching her way through.
-The cheerleader manages to flip her opponent, and straight out of a movie, gets on top of the bully and continues to hit her repeatedly.
+The cheerleader manages to flip her opponent, and straight out of a movie, gets on top of the bully, and continues to land fist blows repeatedly.

-The teenager’s sister, Sierra Sprague, shared the clip to her Twitter account and has now gone viral with over 8 million views, over 100,000 retweets and over 346,000 likes.
+The teenager’s little sister, Sierra Sprague, shared the viral video of the brawl to her Twitter account, and the post was trending with over 8 million views, over 100,000 retweets and over 346,000 likes.
 According to Sprague, her sister was not suspended or is in any trouble despite the fight happening in her school uniform.

 Editor’s note: This article was originally published on December 31, 2019.
 We brought it back because we were so impressed with this cheerleader’s strength.